gurvinder-singh-yadav/alchemist-case-study-1/README.md

 Design and develop a visually appealing, responsive dashboard with multiple UI components.
 The focus is on design skills, user experience, and attention to detail.

+**Time Taken**: The case study was completed in approximately 4.5 hours.

 ## Instructions

 1. **Project Setup**